 - 35% earn £30-40,000

 - 45% earn over £40,000

-There is also evidence to suggest that there are small gender pay differentials between employees working at similar levels of seniority.
+There is also evidence to suggest that there are some gender pay differentials between full-time employees working at similar levels of seniority.

 45% of senior men earn over £40k, compared with 42% of women, and the average pay for women at senior levels is £1,500 less than the average for men.